 Dam construction has created what biologists believe to be "isolated" populations of white sturgeon.
 Beginning in the 1930s, with construction of Rock Island, Grand Coulee, and Bonneville dams, migration was disrupted because white sturgeon generally do not pass upstream through fishways that were built for salmon, although they do pass downstream through dams (Lepla et al. 2001).
 Construction of hydroelectric projects in the mid-Columbia region, such as the Rocky Reach Dam, has affected upstream movement of white sturgeon.
 Current populations in the Columbia River Basin can be divided into three groups: fish below the Bonneville Dam, with access to the ocean; fish isolated functionally, but not genetically, between dams; and fish in several large tributaries.
-However, the population dynamics and factors regulating production of white sturgeon within these isolated populations are poorly understood.
+However, the populations are poorly understood.